Weave Code

 • What PHP version is the application targeting?

-• Are there existing async workflows that would benefit from promise chaining?
+• Are there existing async workflows that leverage coroutine cancellation (e.g., CLI workers, long-running tasks)?

 • How will task queue execution be managed in non-HTTP request contexts (e.g., CLI workers)?

-• Does the team have experience with promise-based async patterns?
+• Does the team have experience with promise-based async patterns, including cancellation?

 Integration Approach

 Stack fit: Ideal for Laravel applications using Guzzle for HTTP clients.
-Also suitable for custom async tasks where non-blocking operations are needed (e.g., parallel API calls).
-Fits into existing Laravel service containers without conflicts.
+Also suitable for custom async tasks requiring non-blocking operations (e.g., parallel API calls).
+The package fits seamlessly into Laravel's service container without conflicts.
+The v2.4.1 fix ensures stability for coroutine cancellation, which may be relevant for advanced async workflows.

-Migration path: If replacing another promise library (e.g., ReactPHP), interop is straightforward via then method compatibility.
+Migration path: If replacing another promise library (e.g., ReactPHP), interoperability remains straightforward via then method compatibility.
 For new projects, simply require and use.
-Existing Guzzle-based code already uses this package, so no migration needed for HTTP operations.
+Existing Guzzle-based code already leverages this package, so no migration is needed for HTTP operations.
+The coroutine fix may require validation of cancellation logic in custom async workflows.

 Compatibility: Fully compatible with ReactPHP promises and other then-compatible libraries.
 Works with Laravel's event system when task queues are integrated.
-PHP 7.2.5+ required for latest version.
+PHP 7.2.5+ required for the latest version.
+The v2.4.1 fix does not introduce breaking changes but may impact cancellation behavior in edge cases.

 Sequencing: